katerinanavab/javadocs/docs/unit05/notes501.md

 ## Anatomy of a Java Class

 In Unit 2, we learned to use **classes** and **objects** that are built-in to Java or written by other programmers.
-In this unit, you will learn to write your own classes and make your own objects!
+In this unit, you will learn to _write your own classes_ and make your own objects!

+{:.highlight}
-Remember that a **class** in Java defines a _blueprint_ for creating objects.
+💡 Remember that a **class** in Java defines a _blueprint_ for creating objects.
 When you create **objects**, you create new **instances** of that class and what you can do with those instances is determined by what methods are defined in the class.